braden77/Credit-Card-Customers-Segmentation/README.md

 * <img src = "images/segmentation.JPG" >

+### Dataset

+* [Source:Kaggle Credit Card Dataset](https://www.kaggle.com/arjunbhasin2013/ccdata)
+* The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months
+* The data is at a customer level with 18 behavioral variables.

+### Goals

+* Develop a customer segmentation to define strategy for credit card marketing campaign through K-Means clustering
+* Divide customers into at least 3 distinctive groups

 ### Built With

 * Python, Pandas, Numpy, Seaborn, Matplotlib, Sklean
 * K-Means Clustering
 * Jupyter Notebook

-### Dataset

-* [Source:Kaggle Credit Card Dataset](https://www.kaggle.com/arjunbhasin2013/ccdata)
-* The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months
-* The data is at a customer level with 18 behavioral variables.

 ## Procedures